cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 The minimum number of origins that must be healthy for this pool to serve traffic.

-If the number of healthy origins falls below this number, the pool will be marked unhealthy and we will failover to the next available pool.
-Defaults to `1`.
+If the number of healthy origins falls below this number, the pool will be marked unhealthy and will failover to the next available pool.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#minimum_origins LoadBalancerPool#minimum_origins}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#minimum_origins LoadBalancerPool#minimum_origins}

 ---